-- 1834 – Born in Norwich, England.
+- Born on March 11, 1835 in Norwich, England.
 His father died young, leaving his mother to bring up their three sons

 - 1854 – With the generous help of friends and relatives, he began his formal medical studies at University College, London

-- 1860 – Obtained a Bachelor of Medicine degree from University College Hospital, London
+- 1860 – Bachelor of Medicine (MB) from University College Hospital, London

-- 1863 – Gained a higher degree of Doctor of Medicine and MRCP (Membership of the Royal College of Physicians)
+- 1863 – Doctor of Medicine and MRCP (Membership of the Royal College of Physicians)

-- 1869-1897 – Wrote A Handbook of Therapeutics which ran through 14 editions and was translated into 10 languages
+- 1869-1897 Published A Handbook of Therapeutics which ran through 14 editions and was translated into 10 languages

 - 1870 – Elected Fellow of the Royal College of Physicians of London (FRCP)